Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

 Business owners in the start-up phase often ask who much will I owe in taxes?
 Unfortunately, the answer depends on a number of factors.
 This FAQ is designed to answer the question in general terms.

 A C or regular corporation is the easiest to handle, so let's get it out of the way.
 If that's not how you're operating, skip to the next topic.
-A C corporation pays tax based on its income using a set of graduated rates.
+A C corporation pays tax based on its income at a 21 percent flat rate.
+(Prior to 2018 it was at a graduated scale up to 35 percent).
 (On the other hand, the income of an S corporation is added to the personal income of the shareholders and taxed on their personal return.
 See below.)
-Most small businesses don't operate as a C corporation for a number of reasons, but the graduated rates can make them attractive in certain situations.
+Most small businesses don't operate as a C corporation for a number of reasons, but the new 21-percent flat rate make them attractive in certain situations.
 (We won't go into the pros and cons here; it's too involved.)
 Here are the rates:

+What sounds simple can get more complicated.
+First, there are some "penalty" taxes for personal holding companies and excess accumulated earnings.
+Rarely a problem, but we've got to mention them.
+Of more concern are dividends from the corporation.
+If you take money out, other than through a salary, it's a dividend, which could be taxable to the shareholder(s) depending on their personal income.
+The rates are 10 percent, 15 percent and 20 percent if you're in the highest bracket.
+Depending on income, you could be subject to a 3.8 percent tax on net investment income.
 What about state taxes?
 Most states impose a state income tax.
-The rates range from a low of 1% on the first $10,000 of taxable income in Alaska to 12% on taxable income over $250,000 in Iowa.
+The rates range from a low of 1% on the first $10,000 of taxable income to 12% on taxable income over $250,000.
 To be accurate, get the rates from the states you'll be doing business in.
 For quick, rough, planning purposes, you can assume the rate is 7% and you won't be far off.
 (You also get a deduction on your federal return for state taxes paid, so that will lower the effective rate slightly.)
 Some states impose a franchise or excise tax based on tangible values or net worth.
 That's an issue if you have substantial assets.

 Sole Proprietorships, S Corporations, Partnerships, and Limited Liability Companies (LLCs)

 Example 1--Madison Inc. is an S corporation owned 50% each by Fred Flood and Sue Ponds.
 Fred and Sue don't take a salary (more on that later).
 Madison has sales of $310,000 and deductible expenses of $194,000 for the year.
 That's $116,000 in taxable income that's passed through to the shareholders.
 Thus, Fred and Sue each report $58,000 on their personal income tax returns.
-Fred's married and has taxable income (his wife's salary plus dividends and interest less itemized deductions for taxes, mortgage interest, etc. and personal exemptions) of $148,000.
-Fred adds the $58,000 in S corporation income to his regular taxable income to arrive at total taxable income of $191,000 and computes the tax.
-Looking at the table at the end of the article for 2013 you'll see that for a married taxpayer with taxable income between $146,400 and $223,050 is taxed at 28%.
-Since all of the S corporation income falls in this range, Fred and his wife pay $16,240 ($58,000 X 0.28) in federal taxes on the earnings from the S corporation.
+From that he can subtract $11,600 (20 percent) and add the net ($46,400) in S corporation income to his regular taxable income.
+Fred's total income including his wife's salary, interest, dividends and capital gains as well as the net S corporation income less itemized deductions of $29,000 puts Fred and his wife's income in 24 percent bracket for all his S corporation income.
+So that would be your effective rate on the S corporation income.
+For 2020 income tax rates, go to Corporate and Individual Income Tax Rates.

 Example 2--Sue's in a different situation.
-She left a large corporation last year and received a substantial severance package to be paid in 2013 She had no itemized deductions and her taxable income, before the S corporation income, is $401,000.
+She's single and had the other half of the income from Madison, Inc. She left a large corporation last year and received a substantial severance package to be paid in 2020.
+She had no itemized deductions and her taxable income, before the S corporation income, is $401,000.
+Because her income is so high so is unable to use the 20-percent deduction for qualified business income.
+As a result her income from the S corporation includes the full $58,000.
 Looking at the table, she's in the 35% bracket already.
-But the 39.6% bracket starts at $425,000.
-So she'll pay 35% on the first $24,000 of S corporation income and 39.6% on the remaining $34,000.
+So she'll pay 35% on the $58,000 of S corporation income.

 Most, but not all, states use a similar approach.
 That is, there's no separate tax on the entity (there may be a minimum tax of $100 to $500), the owner's share of income is added to his or her personal return.